zowe/zowe-explorer-vscode/packages/zowe-explorer-api/README.md

 - `/profiles`: Provides access to common Zowe CLI profile management APIs, as well as abstractions for providing alternative z/OS interactions that use protocols other than z/OSMF, based on alternative Zowe CLI profile types.
 - `/tree`: Provides abstractions for accessing and extending the Zowe Explorer VS Code tree views.
+- `/logger`: Logs messages in a standard format, which is used by Zowe Explorer and will be consistent across Zowe components.

 ## Profiles API